jpsi-0895/core/doc/datatype.md

 - `int`: This is a primitive data type.
 It stores the actual value and is more efficient in terms of performance.

 - `Integer`: This is a wrapper class for the int type, part of the `java.lang` package.
 It is an object that contains a field for the `int` value and provides utility methods for converting between int and other types. `Integer` is useful when working with collections that require objects, like `ArrayList`.

+## What are wrapper classes and why are they used?

+`Wrapper classes are used to convert primitive types into objects`.
+Java provides wrapper classes for each primitive type:

+- Byte
+- Short
+- Integer
+- Long
+- Float
+- Double
+- Character
+- Boolean

+They are used to work with objects in situations where primitives are not allowed, such as in collections like `ArrayList` or `HashMap`.
+They also provide utility methods for converting between different types.